Pisinha26/VSDSquadron-Mini-Research-Internship/README.md

 * Create a new directory named "piyushriscv".
 * Add two files `psinha_rv32.v`(verilog code) and `psinha_rv32_tb.v`(testbench code) in that directory.
-* We have actually copied these two codes from this [github repo](https://github.com/vinayrayapati/rv32i)
+* We have actually copied these two codes from this [github repo](https://github.com/vinayrayapati/rv32i) So, we will use these Verilog codes and the Testbench file of RISC-V that is already there.
 * The above two codes are shown below--

 `psinha_rv32.v`